vettloffah/woo-swell-migrate/README.md

 # WooCommerce Swell Migration Tool

 Migrate categories, products, and product images from WooCommerce to Swell.
-Fully typed library written in typescript.
+Typescript library.
+Pure ESM module - cannot be imported with `require`.
+Must use `import` syntax.

 #### Background
 My business migrated from WooCommerce to Swell, and there weren't any migration tools available.
 So as I was working through the migration for my own business, I created this library.

+#### Contributing
+If anyone would like to write tests for this library, that would be great.
+I had issues with getting jest to work with this pure ESM module.
+Other contributions welcome as well.
+Just fork the repo and submit a pull request.

 #### Requirements
 This was developed and tested using WooCommerce REST API version 3 and Node v16.
 It has not been tested with other tech stacks.
-I imagine it works with other versions of node down to 14, but maybe not other WooCommerce RESP API versions.
-If anyone tests it on other versions please let me know if it works!

 The unique identifier used to match products, categories, and images is the `slug` field.
-If, for some reason, your products and categories don't have a `slug` in woocommerce, this won't work.
+If, for some reason, your products and categories don't have a `slug` in woocommerce, you would need to modify the library to use a different unique identifier.

-*ESM modules only*
-Current this module _only_ works in ESM modules.
-So that means your `package.json` needs `"type: "module"` property specified, and you need to the use the `import WooSwell from 'woo-swell-migrate` syntax for importing, _not_ `"require"`.
-This is because there are some dependency issues with importing the library after compiling to commonjs that I couldn't find a work-around for.

-#### Quick Start
+#### Getting Started
+The below script will migrate your entire store to Swell.

 ```js
 const WooSwell = import 'woo-swell-migrate';